-This collective agreement will come into force on 1 September 2021 and expire on 31 August 2024.
+This collective agreement will come into force on 1 July 2024 and expire on 30 June 2026.

-4.0 Variation of this SECA
+4.0 Variation of This SECA

-- 4.1 This agreement may be varied by agreement between the union and the employer. - 4.2 Any variation shall be put in writing and signed by the parties and all parties shall be provided with a copy of any variation.
+- 4.1 This agreement may be varied by agreement between the union and the employer. - 4.2 Any variation shall be put in writing and signed by the parties and all parties shall be provided with a copy of any variation. - 4.3 The employer parties and NZNO will negotiate site specific conditions as agreed and set out in variations attached to this document.